 This formula never fails to make a balanced dinner with plenty of yummy bits - just serve it all in a bowl, and dig in.

 Make life easy!

 I am lazy.
 Boiling rice, roasting veg, frying tofu... that's too much prep for me (and too much washing up!).
 So I always try to make my dinner bowls as straightforward as I can by using the same cooking method for each ingredient.
 Often I end up with a one pot dinner!

 For example, if I'm frying my veg in a pan, I'll throw in some tofu to cook in the same pan.
 If I'm boiling some broccoli or rice, I'll also add some edamame to cook right there with it.

 And since I was roasting the veggies for these quinoa bowls, it made sense to make baked feta too!

 To make this roasted feta, all you need to do is cut the cheese into slabs and pop it right on top of your part-roasted veggies, then return it to the oven for another 20 minutes or so.

-Roasted cheese might sound a little unusual, but let me tell you – roasted feta is amazing!
-It keeps its shape when it cooks, but becomes somehow a little softer and a little firmer at the same time (?!
-I can’t decide.
+Roasted cheese might sound a little unusual, but let me tell you - roasted feta is amazing!
+It keeps its shape when it cooks (just like when you cook halloumi), but becomes somehow a little softer and a little firmer at the same time (?!
+I can't decide.
 Just make it).
 The edges crisp up beautifully, and the tangy flavour mellows a little, making a really nice feature for these quinoa bowls.

 Pop it on top of the roasted vegetable quinoa, with plenty of the fresh homemade pesto, and dinner is served!
 Roasted feta and quinoa bowls - ready!